John-Keating/John-Keating.github.io/about.md

 [data.keating@gmail.com](mailto:data.keating@gmail.com)

 ### A note on the images in this blog.
-I shamelessly stole images from the Russian Constructivists.
-If like it and want to find out more here's the [wikipedia page](https://en.wikipedia.org/wiki/Constructivism_(art)) on the movement.
+I shamelessly stole the images from the Russian Constructivists.
+If like them and want to find out more here's the [wikipedia page](https://en.wikipedia.org/wiki/Constructivism_(art)) on the movement.